What We Offer

 Our academic focus is driven by our students’ aspirations to study at the country’s top universities and fulfil their career ambitions.

-More than 450 LAE alumni are now studying at Russell Group universities.
-This year alone, 88% of students, who accepted places at university, are going to study at a Russell Group university, including 15 at Oxford and Cambridge colleges.
+More than 850 LAE alumni are now studying at Russell Group universities.
+This year alone, the majority of students who accepted places at university are going to study at a Russell Group university, including 25 at Oxford and Cambridge colleges.

 Our Oxbridge-style tutorial system coupled with the very best university guidance means that our students can reach their potential and go on to study at the top universities in the UK.
 We have close links with top universities including KCL, Oxford and Cambridge, and we are the only sixth form in the UK that can draw on the expertise of six top independent partner schools.
 This is why we have such a strong track record for university progression.